Kopfkinos/slowVinted/README.md

 ## State of the Project

-(13/06/25)

-- Basic functionality is working: brands to be filtered out have been hard coded, the script then searches the Dom for any items for these brands, and hides these from view.
+(16/06/25)

+- Basic functionality of pop-up is working.
+The user is able to select the brand they wish to filter out from a hard-coded list via a checkbox in a pop-up menu that appears upon clicking on the extension.

+--> The pop-up does not yet save any ticked boxes to the browser, so all boxes appear unticked when the pop-up is reopened.
+This saving of state will be the next feature to be implemented.

-- The project has not yet been released onto the Chrome Extension store.
+The project has not yet been released onto the Chrome Extension store.
 I wish to implement a few more basic features, such as a basic UI and options for the user to select which brands they wish to filter out.

 ## Contributing